About this agent

 How do I get started with Research Navigator?

-Click "Try for Free" to launch Research Navigator instantly, or download the core files to deploy it inside your own higher education environment with full code and data ownership.
+Click "Try for Free" to launch Research Navigator instantly, or view its files on GitHub to deploy it inside your own higher education environment with full code and data ownership.